Azure/azure-powershell/src/Storage/Storage.Management/help/Set-AzStorageFileContent.md

 ### -Source
 Specifies the source file that this cmdlet uploads.
-With *Asjob* parameter, it must be an absolute Path.
 If you specify a file that does not exist, this cmdlet returns an error.

 ```yaml